-The first step in building a global portfolio is assessing your risk tolerance and determining the right asset allocation.
+The first step in building a global portfolio is to assess your risk tolerance and determining the right asset allocation.
 Depending on your risk tolerance, you can adjust their exposure to certain classes of equities and bonds that are more or less risky than others.

 Investors comfortable with taking on a lot of risk may prefer to build a portfolio that holds mostly equities and few bonds, while those that are more risk-averse may want to look at a greater percentage dedicated to bonds.
 In terms of asset classes, risky investors may want to consider small-cap stocks, emerging markets, and corporate bonds, while those that are risk-averse may want large-cap stocks, developed markets, and government bonds.

 Finding the Right ETFs

-The second step in building a global portfolio is identifying the best domestic and international ETFs to build exposure to these assets.
+The second step in building a global portfolio is to identify the best domestic and international ETFs to build exposure to these assets.
 While an ETF's expense ratio is important to consider, there are a number of other factors that shouldn’t be ignored.